mezamateoj/Complete-2023-Web-Development-Bootcamp/Introduction to HTML/README.md

 ### Project made:
 * Personal Site with a little of my personal information.
-* This section of the course was only focus on HTML.
-I added some css style based on some google searches.
+* This section of the course was only focus on HTML and basic CSS.
+* Covers Section 1 to Section 4 of the course.